I quit school when I was seventeen. I barely made it through year eleven. Not only that, I didn't go to university.

 There's a reason why so many people hate it.
 Learning is fun, humans are designed to do it.
 Yet in school almost everyone is complaining about how much it sucks.
 Rushing homework, cheating, and more are common practices that arise from boredom.
 These are symptoms of a major problem.

 Most things you learn in school or university are useless for the majority of people.
 You end up forgetting most of it because knowledge only sticks when it's combined with emotion (engagement).
 And the things you do learn that are useful are often taught so poorly you may as well teach yourself online for free.

 This is true for basically every traditional education institution.
-I was privileged enough to attend one of the best schools in Australia (which was practically Auschwitz), and a decent senior college with the most flexibility possible.
+I was privileged enough to attend one of the best schools in Australia (which was practically Auschwitz—well, sort of), and a decent senior college with the most flexibility possible.
 Both were shit.
 I wasn't willing to waste both my time and my parents' money on them.

 Being self-taught means you're able to master many things in a very short period of time, without the bureaucracy.
 You can do so in a way that suits you on your own learning style and schedule.
 You can cut out all the bullshit, focusing on the things that interest you and actually matter.
 There's no abritrary tests that barely measure competence.